emberbci/wallet/README.md

 - strict ordered-signature validation
 - replay protection

-The upgraded wallet executes arbitrary ETH or ERC-20 transfers only when both the user and the Lit PKP have signed the same execution hash.
+The wallet executes arbitrary ETH or ERC-20 transfers only when both the user and the Lit PKP have signed the same execution hash.

 ### Lit Layer

-Lit Protocol V1 on Naga provides:
+Lit Protocol is used for:

 - PKP generation for signer two
 - Lit Action execution as the transaction policy engine